 2

 CONSERVA generates the metadata and routes to Internet Archive and Zenodo.
-Both free.
-Both permanent.
-Done in five minutes.
+Both free at publication time.
+Both designed for long-term access.
+The basic workflow can be quick.

 3